 Adding new events

 Adding an event is a simple operation.
 First navigate to the week in which the event starts, then click on the day where the event starts and drag with your mouse, releasing when you get to the last day of the event.
-OwnCloud will then pop up a dialogue box for you to fill in the event details.
+NextCloud will then pop up a dialogue box for you to fill in the event details.

-Editing and deleting events
+Viewing, editing and deleting events

-Moving between applications in OwnCloud
+Moving between applications in NextCloud

 - Files: This is where meeting minutes, event notes and other documentation is kept.
 It is also where you go to add photos to a gallery.